eye-division/jennyblyth/_gallery/josephine-trotter.md

   Landscape, Interiors & Still Life

-  *Ann Dumas, curator at The Royal Academy, London* :
+  *Ann Dumas, curator at The Royal Academy, London writes* :

-  ***"Trotters latest work shows her at the height of her powers.&nbsp; She is an artist rooted in the tradition of modern Post-Impressionist painting bu her deeply felt, poetic response to her native landscape brings a strong and totally individual vision to her subjects.&nbsp; She is a superlative painter in the truest sense of the word.'&nbsp;***&copy; Ann Dumas 2018
+  ***"Trotters latest work shows her at the height of her powers.&nbsp; She is an artist rooted in the tradition of modern Post-Impressionist painting but her deeply felt, poetic response to her native landscape brings a strong and totally individual vision to her subjects.&nbsp; She is a superlative painter in the truest sense of the word.'&nbsp;***

   ***…Trotter's gift for distilling in her paintings that first ecstatic